-All staff will know about, understand and support the crosscurriculum focus on preparing students for life after school through the delivery of an appropriate careers programme linked to individual Impact: The curriculum will be broad, balanced and meet the needs of all learners.
+All staff will know about, understand and support the crosscurriculum focus on preparing students for life after school through the delivery of an appropriate careers programme linked to individual subject areas as well as what is delivered through the life skills and preparing for adulthood curriculum areas Impact: The curriculum will be broad, balanced and meet the needs of all learners.
 The scope and ambition will reflect the national curriculum, but will be delivered appropriately for the needs of the students and will prepare them effectively for life after school.
 All staff will be confident in their contribution to the development and delivery of the curriculum and will be accountable for providing this in line with their role within the staff team.